-12. Add a Jungle of Plants
+17. Add a jungle of plants

-If you’re not one to collect art prints, hang up giant tapestries, or clutter your shelves with knick knacks, then maybe plants are the way to go for you.
+If you’re not one to collect art prints, hang up giant tapestries, or clutter your shelves with knick-knacks, then maybe plants are the way to go for you.
 Copy Katie & Tyler Branch of Branch Abode by installing a floating shelf above your bed, and then filling it with a tangle of potted plants.
 So cozy and eye catching!

-13. Invest in a Statement Lamp
+18. Invest in a statement lamp